Ethics: Understanding Your Responsibility to Children

 P-1.1 - Above all, we shall not harm children.
 This principle has precedence over all others in this code.

 Ethics is about how to act responsibly and thoughtfully

 Ideals are your highest goals that guide you

 Principles decide what you should or should not do to reach these goals

-Throughout the tutorial, you'll be referring to the NAEYC Code.
+Throughout the tutorial, you'll be referring to the NAEYC Code of Ethical Conduct document.
 NAEYC has developed a set of standards to help you determine the ethical, professional response to difficult but common situations.